Granatina/Template10-wiki/Upgrading-from-Template-10-Nuget-Nuget-1.0-to-1.1.md

 1. In any view-model `void OnNavigatedTo` -> `Task OnNavigatedToAsync` (you might need `return Task.CompletedTask;`)
 1. In any view-model `void OnNavigatingFrom` -> `Task OnNavigatingFromAsync` (you might need `return Task.CompletedTask;`)
 1. If you use it, the `INavigable` implementation for a custom ViewModelBase reflects the changes above.
-1. If you use it, rename `Bootstrapper.OnPrelaunch` to `Bootstapper.OnPrelaunchAsync`
-1. If you use it, the `Bootstapper.OnResuming()` override has a changed method signature.

 // please add other breaking changes if you find them.
 This is a wiki.